code-dot-org/aiproxy/README.md

 enable that service.
 Or, otherwise set that variable the appropriate way when deploying the service.

+To control the logging information, use the `LOG_LEVEL` configuration parameter.
+Set to `DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL`.
+The `DEBUG` setting is the most permissive and shows all logging text.
+The `CRITICAL` prevents most logging from happening.
+Most logging happens at `INFO`, which is the default setting.

 ## Local Development

 All of our server code is written using [Flask](https://flask.palletsprojects.com/en/2.3.x/).